AlexandraData/Nutrition_AI/README.md

 Backend: Deployed to Google Cloud Run using the provided Dockerfile.
 Ensure the service account has the Vertex AI User, BigQuery User, and BigQuery Data Viewer IAM roles.

-Frontend: Deployed to Vercel with the Root Directory configured to /frontend.
+Frontend: Deployed to Firebase with the Root Directory configured to /frontend.